boranseckin/rocks/README.md

 ### Resolving
 The third step in the interpreter is resolving.
 Resolving is the process of statically analyzing the AST to determine the scope of each variable.
-While this requires a pre-pass of the AST, it is necessary to construct robust lexiacl scoping.
+While this requires a pre-pass of the AST, it is necessary to construct robust lexical scoping.
 The resolver is implemented in the [`resolver`](src/resolver.rs) module as a tree-walk interpreter.
 The resolver is run after the parser because it requires the AST to be fully constructed.
 The resolver reports errors as a [`ResolveError`](src/error.rs).
 These errors are syntactically valid but semantically invalid.